UoMResearchIT/UM_Operational_Scripts/Ancillary_Data_Tools/README.md

 # <u>Ancillary Data Tools</u>

 These are scripts for running the ANTS preprocessors for the Unified Model.
 Documentation for these preprocessors can be found in the [Met Office ANTS pages](https://code.metoffice.gov.uk/doc/ancil/ants/latest/introduction.html), and an introduction to the ANTS singularity container is available on the [NCAS ANTS pages](https://cms.ncas.ac.uk/miscellaneous/ants-container/).
 These scripts are written for the ANTS v0.18 singularity container.
-The most recent release of the toolset container at the time of writing (May 2022).
+The most recent release of the toolset container at the time of writing (May-August 2022).
 However, where necessary, v0.19 scripts have been used, and links to download these are provided below.
 These scripts are designed for use on the ARCHER2 HPC facility.
 The scripts in this repository are intended for creating ancillary data for a limited area model domain over South America.
 Some of the configuration and input files included here may be domain specific - replace these with files for your domain if using these scripts for other studies.

 Replace `<username>` with your Met Office user account name, and enter your password when it is requested.
-Scripts can take an hour to run.
+Scripts can take upto an hour to run.

 ## Overview of run order